In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 Rather, I am talking about a personal ideal, so meticulous and specific that it becomes difficult to realize it.

 "That's what I want.
-And sooner or later, I'll end up getting it exactly like that!"
+And sooner or later, I'll end up getting it just like that!"

-After presenting to you my search for the Ideal Perfecto , I would like to share with you another of my "Grails"...
+After having presented to you my search for the Ideal Perfecto , I would like to share with you another of my "Grails"...

-What image do you have of an ideal coat?
+What is your image of an ideal coat?

-For my part, I have always seen the coat as the noblest of all pieces of the men's wardrobe.
+For my part, I have always seen the coat as the noblest of all the pieces in a man's wardrobe.

-Imagine for a moment that your wardrobe is a court, and that its clothes are its courtiers...
+Imagine for a moment that your closet is a court, and its clothes are its courtiers...

-When you open the door in winter, you should hear a shirt announcing solo:
+When you open the door in winter, you should hear a shirt solemnly announce:

-“This is Lord Prince, Longcoat XIV, Lord of the Winter Kingdom.”
+"This is Sir Prince, Longcoat XIV, Lord of the Winter Kingdom."

 The coat, prince of a wardrobe

-There was a time when I imagined this “prince” more like a martial monarch.
+This "prince", there was a time when I imagined him more as a martial monarch.

-The coat was like armor: structured, grandiose in its shape, sober in its color and material.
-A little more strict elegance, let's say.
+The coat was like a suit of armor: structured, grandiose in shape, sober in color and material.
+A little more strictly elegant, let's say.

-I had a preference for these coats with structured shoulders and very robust wool cloth.
+I had a preference for these coats with structured shoulders and very sturdy wool fabric.

-Jules Tournier gray bonnegueule coat and blue chambray shirt
+Bonnegueule grey coat by Jules Tournier and blue chambray shirt

-Our very first Jules Tournier wool coat , in gray!
+Our very first Jules Tournier wool coat , in grey!
 Very beautiful, but much more structured than what I'm currently looking for.

-Whereas today, the ideal coat seems to me a little more like a prince, more...
+While today, the ideal coat seems to me a little more like a prince more...
 Decadent, let's say.
 But all the more charming.

-I am therefore looking for a rendering closer to a cape than to armor : enveloping, flexible, with a touch of relaxation.
+So I'm looking for a result that's closer to a cape than armor : enveloping, supple, with a touch of relaxation.

-I want a coat that I can lean in - come on, even slouch! - on a counter or the corner of a table.
+I want a coat that I can lean on—well, slump down on!—on a counter or the corner of a table.

-The weight of winter is already heavy enough as it is, I don't want my coat to deprive me of my movement.
+The weight of winter is already heavy enough as it is, I don't want my coat to further restrict my movement.

 And so that it does not lose its splendor despite this voluntary relaxation, it needs a sumptuous material.

-Richard Biedul standing in the street wearing a brown coat and turtleneck
+Richard Biedul, standing on the street wearing a brown coat and turtleneck

-Yes, something in that taste...
+Yes, something like that...
 (Photo Credits: The Sartorialist, Model Richard Biedul.)

-But this change in preferences isn't just about me, actually.
+But this change in preferences is not just about me, actually.

-What I explained in my article on Soft Tailoring is that the entire sphere of menswear is beginning a gradual shift towards a less formal elegance, so that it survives in a world where formal style has lost much of its meaning.
+What I was explaining in my article on Soft Tailoring is that the entire sphere of menswear is beginning a gradual transformation towards a less stiff elegance, so that it can survive in a world where formal style has lost much of its meaning.

-Anyway, here you have my feelings about this ideal coat.
-I have formulated the general feeling of what I want the piece to convey.
+Anyway, there you have it, my feelings about this ideal coat.
+I have formulated the general feeling of what I want the piece to give off.

-My method for defining a sartorial “Grail” is to start with this emotional starting point, and then concretize it into tangible ideas , details, colors, materials and shapes.
+My method for defining a clothing "Grail" is to start with this emotional starting point, and then translate it into tangible ideas , details, colors, materials and shapes.

-1. The light coat, a light in winter
+1. The light coat, a light in the winter

-Let's start with color, since it's the first thing that comes to mind.
+Let's start with color, since that's the first thing that comes to mind.

-At first glance, I imagine a light color : when a coat is made in a splendid fabric, it has the merit of making it stand out even more.
+At first glance, I imagine a light color : when a coat is made of a splendid fabric, it has the merit of making it stand out all the more.

-It is true that this color brightens up grayish winter, absolutely sublimates all neutral tones, whites and ecrus, blues, and even works with well-chosen shades of burgundy and green.
+It is true that this color brightens up the gray winter, absolutely enhances all neutral tones, whites and ecrus, blues, and even works with well-chosen shades of burgundy and green.

 And to top it all off, it must be said that it exudes a decidedly retro charm.

-But, thinking about it carefully, I still find two or three disadvantages.
+But, thinking about it, I still find two or three drawbacks.

 Already, this retro charm comes precisely from a certain image which seems to me to be well anchored in the collective imagination...

-Bruce Boyer says it very well in this article , where he calls it the classic "Polo Coat" from “Most Aristo of all Coats”.
+Bruce Boyer says it very well in this article , where he calls it the classic "Polo Coat" from "Most Aristocratic of all Coats".

-He tells the story of this classic piece, most often made in this very clear camel, which looks more yellow than light brown.
+He tells the story of this classic piece, most often made in this very clear camel, which seems to be more yellow than light brown.

-camel coat in american psycho about christian bale brandishing a gun
+camel coat in american psycho on christian bale brandishing a gun

-And I think it’s this “aristo” side that makes me tick.
-And it concerns this camel very specifically, and not any other.
+And I think it's precisely this "aristocratic" side that makes me tick.
+And it concerns very specifically this camel, and not another.

-On the one hand, I'm not going to deny the "princely" appeal that this represents, since by my own admission, that's a bit of what I'm also looking for in a coat.
+On the one hand, I'm not going to deny the "princely" appeal that this represents, since by my own admission, that's a bit of what I also look for in a coat.

-But on the other hand, when I think of these shades of camel on a coat, I can't help but associate Christian Bale in the film American Psycho , or models in an old Ralph Lauren ad.
+But on the other hand, when I think of these shades of camel on a coat, I can't help but associate it with Christian Bale in the movie American Psycho , or models in an old Ralph Lauren ad.

-And once I let my mind wander, the flow of images continues: I see young blond Americans with preppy styles and square jaws, decked out in rep ties. snobbish airs, accompanied by their handsome dads with salt-and-pepper hair.
+And once I let my mind wander, the flood of images continues: I see young, blond, preppy-looking, square-jawed Americans wearing "rep ties." snobbish airs, accompanied by their handsome dads with salt and pepper hair.

-"Ah hello son.
-Don't forget that we are dining at the Senator's this evening.
+"Oh hello son.
+Don't forget we're having dinner at the Senator's tonight.
 You better not have scratched the Porsche...
-Otherwise I swear that you won't go to Gstaad this winter, or I won't Don’t call Peterson!” ( Ben Silver )
+Or I swear you won't be going to Gstaad this winter, or my name isn't Peterson!" ( Ben Silver )

 And to relate this to France, I also imagine it as the coat of a Parisian West of yesteryear, a little worldly.

-Now that's not what I mean by "The Prince of my wardrobe" when I talk about the coat.
-I completely understand that for some, these are completely positive images, and even an ideal to achieve.
+But that's not what I mean by "The Prince of my wardrobe" when I talk about the coat.
+I understand that for some, these are completely positive images, and even an ideal to achieve.

-But for me, it leaves me quite lukewarm.
+But for me, it leaves me rather lukewarm.

-But to return to our camels sheep, this matter of connotation, it comes down to one nuance.
-To nothing!
+But to return to our camels sheep, this business of connotation, it's played out with a nuance near.
+A nothing!

 And yet it changes everything in my eyes.

-Mattia from A.B.CL. and Nicolo de BonneGueule are working on the beige linen and ramie jacket collab
+mattia from A.B.CL. and Nicolo from BonneGueule are working on the collab' of the beige linen and ramie jacket

-Paradoxically, it's a shade that I like much more on casual, textured and summery pieces (here our collab' jacket with ABCL which I worked on in 2019)
+Paradoxically, it's a shade that I like much more on casual, textured and summery pieces (Here is our collab' jacket with ABCL that I worked on in 2019)

-Once this feeling has been clarified, other light colors suggest themselves to me as alternatives.
+Once this feeling is clarified, other light colors suggest themselves to me as alternatives.

 Roof first, I'm considering a slightly browner camel.
-Another nuance, therefore.
+Another shade, then.

 A little less messy, and a little more modest too.
-Maybe not as flashy, but bright nonetheless (the quality of the fabric plays as much a role as the color).
+Maybe not as flashy, but bright nonetheless (the quality of the fabric plays as much as the color).

-Three shades of camel, from the most "yellow" on the left, through the most beige in the middle, to finish on the most "brown" on the right.
-(Loewe, Lardini, Suitsupply ) Then there is also greige.
+Three shades of camel, from the most "yellow" on the left, through the most beige in the middle, to the most "brown" on the right.
+(Loewe, Lardini, Suitsupply ) Then there is also the greige.

-It's this slightly bastard color , halfway between beige and gray, which we too often underestimate in men.
-It's like taupe but lighter!
+It's this slightly bastard color , halfway between beige and gray, which is often underestimated in humans.
+It's like a lighter taupe!

-Neutral tone par excellence, it is perfect for creating shades or gray, beige, white gradients...
+A neutral tone par excellence, it is perfect for creating shades or gradients of gray, beige, white, etc.

-model wearing the greige bonnegueule yak coat and a white funnel neck sweater
+model wearing the Bonnegueule beige yak coat and a white turtleneck sweater

-I also thought about light gray, as well as white, but the first will give off something too neutral for what I'm looking for.
+I also thought about light gray, as well as white, but the former will give off something too neutral for what I'm looking for.
 But that's the role of gray, after all.

 As for the second...
-The white coat is good for showing off at Pitti Uomo, but I think I would get tired of it a little quickly.
+The white coat is good for showing off at Pitti Uomo, but I think I'd get tired of it a bit quickly.

-I wanted one two years ago, when I had a sudden fondness for light tonal gradients, but I think I did well to leave it at the stage of envy.
+I wanted one two years ago when I suddenly had a liking for light shades, but I think I did well to leave it at the desire stage.

-model wearing off-white suitsupply coat with gray suit and sunglasses
+mannequin wearing off white suitsupply coat with gray suit and sunglasses

 Who else but Suitsupply to make an off-white coat for men?
-Certainly very “show off” (perhaps even too much for me).
+Definitely very "showy" (maybe even too much for me).

 3. Camel or not camel?